librpc/web/README.md

 var client = new RpcClient({ workers: [worker] })
 ```

+Client could be connected to several workers for better CPU utilization.
+Requests are sent to an exact worker by round robin algorithm.

 #### `#call(method: string, data: *, { timeout = 2000 } = {}): Promise<*>`

 ```js
 client.call('pow', { x: 2, y: 10 })
   .then(result => console.log(result))
 ```

+Remote procedure call.
+Only ArrayBuffers will be transferred automatically (not TypedArrays).

+Error would be thrown, if:
+- it happened during procedure
+- you try to call an unexisted procedure
+- procedure execution takes more than `timeout`

 #### `#on(eventName: string, listener: (*) => void)`